Ridge Preservation cost & benefits explained

 7. Does ridge preservation improve patient satisfaction?

-Ridge preservation may support higher patient satisfaction by minimizing surgeries, improving aesthetics, and enabling smoother implant workflows.
+Ridge preservation may support higher patient satisfaction by minimising surgeries, improving aesthetics, and enabling smoother implant workflows.
 Better preservation of the ridge also enhances prosthetic outcomes.

 8. Can ridge preservation fail?

 Complications are uncommon but possible.
-Proper case selection, atraumatic extraction, membrane stability, and high-quality biomaterials are key factors in predictable healing.
+Proper case selection, atraumatic extraction, biomaterial quality and stability are key factors in predictable healing.

 9. Does ridge preservation delay implant placement?